-Requesting logs · Cloudflare Logs docs
+Requesting logs

 Parameters

 The API expects endpoint parameters in the GET request query string.
-See the example formats below.
+The following are example formats:

 logs/received